-In June, Medified was listed among the first 11 startup companies chosen for Health Incubator Helsinki, a comprehensive long-term incubator programme for research-based teams and startups operating in the health sector in Finland and abroad.
+In June 2020, Medified was listed among the first 11 startups chosen for Health Incubator Helsinki, a comprehensive long-term incubator programme for research-based teams and startups operating in the health sector in Finland and abroad.

 “Medified focuses on creating value for both professionals and patients instead of only focusing on the patient app,” co-founder Valtteri Korkiakoski said in an interview with Health Capital Helsinki.
 “With the help of our solution, professionals can make better treatment decisions and therefore help patients.”

 Originally published in October 2020, updated in May 2021